getsentry/spotlight/.changeset/sixty-humans-retire.md

 '@spotlightjs/electron': patch
 ---

-added functions to report error in case of error in app.
+1. Added functions to report error in case of error in app.
+2. Added a error page for Electron app.